JakasaurusRex/GodotWorkshop/README.md

 You can also create your own game engine using any programming language!
 It is pretty involved as you have to figure out how to interact with the computer to display and make sounds on your own but these challenges can be really rewarding to solve!

-## What sets Godot appart from other game engines?
+## What sets Godot apart from other game engines?

-A number of features set Godot appart from the pack.
+A number of features set Godot apart from the pack.

 1) Godot is completely **free**